microchip-pic-avr-examples/avr128db48-pam-generator-mplab/README.md

 ### DC

 In this mode, the DAC level is static and unchanging.
-The DAC interrupt does not trigger a function call to look for a new value. `INIT_DAC_OUTPUT` should be used to set the DAC to the appropriate level at runtime, or alternatively, `DAC0_SetOutput(dac_resolution_t value)` can be called from main.
+The DAC interrupt does not trigger a function call to calculate a new value. `INIT_DAC_OUTPUT` should be used to set the DAC to the appropriate level at runtime, or alternatively, `DAC0_SetOutput(dac_resolution_t value)` can be called from main.
 See `main.c` for more information.

-**In this mode, the output of the MVIO port is not PAM, just PWM.**
+**In this mode, the output of the MVIO port is not PAM.**

 ![DC Function](./images/DC.PNG)

 ### External Function

-This mode is provided for developers to connect an external function to the software without the need to modify the inner workings.
-To demonstrate this, a function was implemented to change the DAC value by a factor that increments by 1 each time (e.g.: start + 1, start + 3, start + 6).
+This mode is provided for developers to connect an external function to the example without the need to modify the inner workings.
+To demonstrate this, a function was implemented in `main.c` to change the DAC value by a factor that increments by 1 each time (e.g.: start + 1, start + 3, start + 6).

 To properly use the demo function, uncomment `setWaveformFunction(&customBehaviorFunction)` in `main.c`.